fsr/python-lessons/_exercises/14_functions.md

 6
 {% endhighlight %}

-If you got that working, modify the inner function such that it takes a string, and when called returns the string capitalized and concatenated with the product of the two numbers from the outer function.
+If you got that working, modify the inner function such that it takes a string, and when called returns the string capitalized[^docs] and concatenated with the product of the two numbers from the outer function.

+[^docs]:
+    You might wanna take a look at the [string docs](https://docs.python.org/3/library/string.html) or [string method docs](https://docs.python.org/3/library/stdtypes.html?highlight=capitalize#string-methods)? ;)

 {% highlight python %}
 >>> result = my_func(2, 3)
 >>> result('some string ')
-some string 6
+Some string 6
 {% endhighlight %}

-## Lambda
+### Lambda

+Let's go for writing a _Lambda_ function.
+We'll do it step by step.

-Now first try to rewrite it such that in the inner function immediately returns, that is the line with the `return` statement directly follows the line with the `def` function definition.
-(One single statement inside the function)
+First, try to rewrite your script so that the inner function contains only one line of code (the line with the `return` statement) and all the work is done inside the `return` statement, like so:

-Like so:

 {% highlight python %}
 def func():
     return "..."
 {% endhighlight %}

-Now replace it with a lambda expression.[^lambda]
+Now replace the whole inner function with a lambda expression.[^lambda]

 [^lambda]:
     `lambda param_a, param_b: expression`